KanoComponents/kwc-challenge-card/README.md

 * complete

 ## Properties
-* challengeid (String): Unique challenge identifier.
+* challengeId (String): Unique challenge identifier.
 Currently the challenge slug.
-* imgurl (String): Url to image for challenge cover.
+* imgUrl (String): Url to image for challenge cover.
 * title (String): Title for this challenge
 * completed (Boolean): Should the card show the complete icon and styles?
 * creator (String): of the challenge